Vengeance Demon Hunter Tank Spell Summary — Battle for Azeroth (BfA) 8.3

 Fiery Brand damages the target, and debuffs them for 8 seconds, causing them to deal 40% less damage to you.
 It should be used when you anticipate that the target will deal high damage to you, but it could also be used as an offensive cooldown if you do not need the extra survivability.

-Metamorphosis increases your current and maximum health by 30%, and your Armor by 100% for 15 seconds, and also grants you 7 Pain per second for its entire duration.
+Metamorphosis increases your current and maximum health by 50%, and your Armor by 200% for 15 seconds.
+It also enhances your Shear and Fracture to generate 1 extra soul and 10 extra pain.
 It has a 3-minute cooldown and no cost.